 Massachusetts Institute of Technology

 The institute has an urban campus that extends more than a mile (1.6 km) along the Charles River.
-The campus is known for academic buildings interconnected by corridors and many significant modernist buildings.
-MIT's off-campus operations include the MIT Lincoln Laboratory and the Haystack Observatory, as well as affiliated laboratories such as the Broad and Whitehead Institutes.
-The institute also has a strong entrepreneurial culture and MIT alumni have founded or co-founded many notable companies.
+Academic buildings are connected by an extensive corridor system, and the campus includes notable modernist buildings.
+MIT's off-campus operations include the Lincoln Laboratory and the Haystack Observatory, as well as affiliated laboratories such as the Broad and Whitehead Institutes.
+Undergraduate life is known for hands-on research and elaborate pranks.

 AI in the 1980s and beyond an MIT survey